pointgroup-labs/alula/.junie/guidelines.md

 When developing contracts:

-1. Follow the existing pattern for error handling using the `LendingContractError` enum in `error.rs`
+1. Follow the existing pattern for error handling using the `MarketContractError` enum in `error.rs`
 2. Use the storage patterns defined in `storage.rs` for consistent data management
 3. Implement tests for all new functionality
 4. Consider gas optimization for frequently called functions